AcademySoftwareFoundation/OpenColorIO/docs/upgrading_v2/how_to.rst

 when adjusting the exposure or gamma of an image in a viewport.
 On the GPU, these are mapped to uniforms.

 **Config authors**: No impact.
+Dynamic properties are not exposed in configs, which are locked representations of a color pipeline.

-**Developers**: Expose dynamic properties where possible for improved performance.
-See the Viewing Pipeline application helpers code or the ociodisplay command-line utility for examples.
+**Developers**: Expose dynamic properties in situations where the user is creating a transform with editable values or when editing exposure or gamma controls on a viewing pipeline for improved performance.
+See the DisplayViewHelpers application helpers code or the unit tests for examples.
+Note however that transforms included in a config should be considered locked.

 New Transforms for Building Looks